 This isn’t your typical baked Brie recipe!!
-While I love a baked Brie wrapped in crescent rolls or puff pastry with jam or honey, this recipe is even easier to make and only requires two ingredients.
-It comes together in under 10 minutes making it the perfect appetizer for last minute guests.
-The Brie is topped with turbinado sugar and then is either torched or broiled until the sugar has caramelized – using the same method one might use on creme brûlée.
+While I love a baked Brie wrapped in crescent rolls, puff pastry with jam or honey or shaped into a cute little pumpkin, this recipe is even easier to make and only requires two ingredients.
+Brie brûlée (or crème brielee) comes together in under 10 minutes making it the perfect appetizer for last minute guests.
+The Brie is topped with turbinado sugar and then is either torched or broiled until the sugar has caramelized – using the same method one might use to finish creme brûlée.

 I love a sweet and savory combination so the smooth creamy soft-ripened cheese with it’s buttery flavor makes the perfect contrast to the caramelized sugar.
 Make sure you pick a Brie that comes in a wood box – this helps the Brie keep its shape when cooked.
 If you can’t find one that comes with a box then broil it in a shallow baking dish.